How to Visit Tibet?

 According to the rules, There are several documents required to be processed before you visit Tibet.
 So, give yourself at least a 10-30 days leeway when you plan your trip to Tibet.

 First, you will need a Tibet Travel Permit which is mandatory for all foreign travelers to Tibet because you need to present this permit when boarding a plane or train to Tibet Autonomous Region.
 The only way to get such a permit is to book with a local Tibet Travel Agency.
 The processing of this permit usually takes around 10 days, according to your destinations in Tibet.
-However, if you are going to Mount Kailash, getting the related permit takes at least 30 days.
+However, if you are going to Mount Kailash, getting the related permit takes about 30 days.

 You will also need to process a Chinese Visa if you get to Tibet via mainland China.
-Make sure you can process this visa a month before you travel to Tibet.
+Make sure you can process this visa at least a month before you travel to Tibet.
 As you apply for a Chinese Visa, you should refrain from stating the fact that you are traveling to Tibet.
 Moreover, journalists and embassy staff won't be able to get a TTB permit as a tourist.

 If you intend to visit Tibet from Kathmandu, Nepal, then you need a China Group Visa instead of a Chinese Visa.
 Simply email us, and we will be more willing to facilitate everything for you.
 One more thing, you need to arrive in Kathmandu three working days before your Tibet trip for a China Group Visa.

 What's the Best Time to Visit Tibet?